-LONDON AND THE UK'S LEADING SPECIALIST IN PECO, POP UP PLUS AND POWER TOWER LOW LEVEL ACCESS PLATFORMS
+LONDON AND THE UK'S LEADING SPECIALIST IN PECO, POP UP PLUS AND POWER TOWER LOW LEVEL ACCESS PLATFORM HIRE

 0 to 5 metres in seconds safely.
 Low level access products have been developed to meet the needs of people to safely work at height.

-MEP / Hire Station have been at the forefront in supplying low level
+MEP / Hire Station have been at the forefront in low level

-access since its inception in 2004.
+access platform hire since its inception in 2004.
 The term low level access generally means a working height of up to 5 metres internally on a flat slab surface.

 MEP Hire have developed a Bespoke range of products (Peco Plus) to benefit the contractor using Low Level Access Equipment on site.
 We call these products, Low Level Access Innovations.
 For more detailed information Visit the Link Below.

 Traditionally this work was conducted from steps, ladders, podiums and access towers, however due to a substantial number of accidents, including fatalities, Low Level Access platform products have been developed, not only offering a safer but a more productive method of working at height.
 If you have doubts about which Low Level Access Unit you should use, Click on download below.

 It is the responsibility of an employer to ensure that all operators using this equipment hired to them are adequately trained and familiarised to comply with current health and safety legislation. if in doubt consult our training page:

 If you cannot find a suitable product, contact us for an On-Site Consultation (LLA)